AR-Exam/Exam-Data/Special_Chance_Examination_Nov_2020.md

 Examination Branch

-No. COE/154/.........Dated:.........................
+No. COE/154/8892 Dated: 10/02/2021

 Notice

 As per the guidelines from IKGPTU, examination branch of Guru Nanak Dev Engineering College is going to conduct special chance examination for the students who couldn’t pass their degree within stipulated period (as per the list attached).
-The fresh applications to avail special chance examination will be accepted from 05-02-2021 to 10-02-2021.
+The fresh applications to avail special chance examination will be accepted from 10-02-2021 to 15-02-2021.
 Instructions for submitting the Examination Forms are as under-

 1. Students can download Examination Form from  [Special Chance Exam Form Nov-2020](SCF.pdf)